Werwolf: In Germany

 From 1946 onward, Allied intelligence officials noted resistance activities by an organisation which had appropriated the name of the anti-Nazi resistance group, the Edelweiss Piraten (Edelweiss Pirates).
 The group was reported to be composed mainly of former members and officers of Hitler Youth units, ex-soldiers and drifters, and was described by an intelligence report as "a sentimental, adventurous, and romantically anti-social [movement]".
 It was regarded as a more serious menace to order than the Werwolf by US officials.

 A raid in March 1946 captured 80 former German officers who were members, and who possessed a list of 400 persons to be liquidated, including Wilhelm Hoegner, the prime minister of Bavaria.
 Further members of the group were seized with caches of ammunition and even anti-tank rockets.
 In late 1946 reports of activities gradually died away.

 In Denmark

-In 2015 Danish police uncovered files in their archives outlining the Danish part of Operation Werwolf under the command of Horst Paul Issel who was caught in Germany in 1949 before being handed over to Denmark.
+In 2015, Danish police uncovered files in their archives outlining the Danish part of Operation Werwolf under the command of Horst Paul Issel.
+Issel was arrested in Germany in 1949 and handed over to Denmark.
 A total of 130 stashes of weapons and explosives were placed around Denmark and personnel were inserted into strategically important parts of society.